-While some may consider drug testing, credit checks, reference checks, and other pre-employment checks to be Gestapo tactics, they are a requirement for many companies.
-And, yes, in most cases they are legal.
+While some may consider drug testing, credit checks, reference checks, and other pre-employment checks to be rather invasive tactics, they are a requirement for many companies.
+And, yes, in most cases they are completely legal.
 Remember that little section of legalese at the end of the employment application you didn't really read?
 Your signature on that document is what gives them the right.
 So be ready to live up to the terms to which you have already agreed.
 By the way, if you look closely at your acceptance letter, you may notice that your offer is likely contingent on you passing whatever pre-employment checks and/or tests they may have.
-Even if it isn't in the letter, it was probably contained within the application you signed earlier.
-Most employers consider these tests to be "conditions of employment," and these conditions can be in effect even after you have started with the company.
+Most employers consider these tests to be conditions of employment, and these conditions can be in effect even after you have started with the company.

 There is no simple answer as to how long drugs will remain in your system, since the answer is influenced by the specific drug half-life, intensity of the usage, method of usage, length of usage, tolerance, fluid intake, body size, body fat, metabolism, and the specific range which the drug testing lab uses to signify a "positive" for drug use.
 But the following table provides some general guidelines for the amount of time a drug can be detected by most standard drug tests:

 |Barbiturates||1 day to 3 weeks|

 |Marijuana (THC)||7-30 days|

 |Steroids (anabolic)||14-30 days|